Alabama vs. Arkansas NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Alabama and its opponents have gone over the current 58.5-point total in seven of 10 games this season.

-- Arkansas and its opponents have combined to score more than 58.5 points in four of 11 games this season.
+- Arkansas' games have gone over 58.5 points in four of 11 chances this season.

-- The two teams combine to score 75.5 points per game, 17.0 more than the total in this contest.
+- Saturday's over/under is 17.0 points lower than the two team's combined 75.5 points per game average.

-- These two squads combine to allow 41.1 points per game, 17.4 fewer than this contest's over/under.
+- These two squads combine to surrender 41.1 points per game, 17.4 fewer than this contest's over/under.

 - The Crimson Tide and their opponents have scored an average of 63.4 points per game in 2021, 4.9 more than Saturday's total.